Commodities slump sends slow ripples through world economy

 LONDON Lower airfares, cheaper food and rising profit margins are among the benefits that should flow from tumbling oil and commodity prices - but only after a long lead time.

-Having poured $400 billion into commodities over the past decade, many investors are now selling.
+Having poured $400 billion (262 billion pounds) into commodities over the past decade, many investors are now selling.
 Their confidence that risky assets could only float higher on a rising tide of cheap central bank money has crumbled as the global economy fails to respond to the stimulus.

 Even China, an important buyer of natural resources, is slowing.
 Inflation, against which gold in particular is a classic hedge, is falling nearly everywhere.